jak3ster/jak3ster.github.io/README.md

 ## Features

-* Displaying full name with contact information including email and phone number
+* Displaying contact information, including email and phone number
-* Links to GitHub profile and LinkedIn profile
+* Links to your GitHub profile and LinkedIn profile
-* A Link to a downloadable PDF of resume
+* Link to a downloadable PDF of your resume
-* Project 1 and exemplary homework assignments including the following:
+* Showcasing 3+ examples of both homework and deployed projects.
+Each project includes the following:
-  * Screenshot of the deployed application
-  * Title
+  * Project title
   * Link to the deployed version
   * Link to the GitHub repository
+  * Screenshot of the deployed application
-* Polished, mobile-responsive user interface
+* A polished, mobile-responsive user interface.

 ## Technologies Used